goblinengine/DarkScript/BUILD.md

 This repository is expected to be used with submodules:

 - `godot-cpp` at repository root (already used by other extensions)
-- `daScript` (Daslang) as a submodule inside this extension
+- `DarkScript` (Daslang fork) as a submodule inside this extension

 Suggested layout:

-- `extensions/dascript/lib/daScript` (git submodule pointing at https://github.com/GaijinEntertainment/daScript)
+- `extensions/dascript/lib/DarkScript` (git submodule pointing at https://github.com/goblinengine/DarkScript)

 ## Build (Windows)